magoo/Ethereum-Address-Anatomy/README.md

 See comments regarding the nebulous state of SHA3 and Ethereum.
 If the following gem is ever updated to the FIPS standard, this script will break.

 `gem install digest-sha3`

+##Roadmap
+Not going to update this unless a better Keccek-256 gem appears that is designed for Ethereum usage.